Expelled Russian diplomats leave Britain in nerve agent crisis

 Russia says it knows nothing about the poisoning and has repeatedly asked Britain to supply a sample of the nerve agent that was used against Skripal.

-The United States and European powers say they share Britain’s belief that Russia is culpable for the poisoning though they given no indication of what they will do about it.
+The United States and European powers say they share Britain’s belief that Russia is culpable for the poisoning though they have given no indication of what they will do about it.

+British Foreign Secretary Boris Johnson said last week that it was overwhelmingly likely that Putin himself made the decision to use the toxin against Skripal.

 SOVIET-ERA SCIENTIST